Announcing Niagara Pro

 Here’s a list of what you’ll already get when upgrading to Niagara Pro: https://help.niagaralauncher.app/article/40-niagara-pro-features

 - You can subscribe to Niagara Pro and pay a small annual fee, or you can buy it once and own it forever.
-This is breaking the traditional monetization models on launchers; I’ll explain my reasoning below.
+This breaks the traditional monetization models on launchers; I’ll explain my reasoning below.

 - You can still use Niagara like you are used to (without purchasing Niagara Pro).
 Almost all free features will remain free — forever.

-- Niagara’s weeks of winter: A new feature every 7 days starting next week.
+- Niagara’s weeks of winter: A new feature every seven days starting next week.